amazon-braket/amazon-braket-sdk-python/README.md

 Install Git from https://git-scm.com/downloads.
 Installation instructions are provided on the download page.

 ### Access to Amazon Braket (Private Beta)
-You can configure your environment for the Amazon Braket Python SDK, but you need to be granted permission to access Amazon Braket (Private Beta).
-Before you can execute code against Amazon Braket.
-If you’ve not received notification that you have been added to the beta, please contact the Braket team for assistance.
+You can configure your environment for the Amazon Braket Python SDK, but you need to be granted permission to access Amazon Braket (Private Beta) before you can start making code requests to Amazon Braket.
+If you’ve not received notification that you have been added to the beta, please contact the Amazon Braket team for assistance using this email address: [amazon-braket-preview-support@amazon.com](mailto:amazon-braket-preview-support@amazon.com?subject=Add%20a%20brief%20description%20of%20the%20issue).

 ### IAM user or role with required permissions
 To perform the steps in this document and to interact with Amazon Braket, use an account with administrator privileges, such as one with the AdministratorAccess policy applied.
 To learn more about IAM user, roles, and policies, see [Adding and Removing IAM Identity Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html).